sosuisen/logseq-cardbox/README.md

 - The 'folder selection' operation is only required once for each graph when Logseq is launched.
 - Changes made directly to the .md file while Logseq is not running will not be reflected in the CardBox.
   - To reflect them, you need to press the 'Rebuild' button.
+- Press the 'Rebuild' button after Re-index Logseq.
+If not you cannot open a page in the sidebar.

 # Support